-In Part D below Respondent will further develop the argument that insofar as Members of the League acquired rights or legal interests from the Mandate agreements, they did so only in their capacity as Members of the League and for such time as they might remain Members municipal law institutions of trust, tutelage and mandatum, the Mandate System did provide certain features of broad resemblance to those institutions.
+18. Although, as submitted in paragraph 5 above, the authors of the Covenant did not intend any close or technical analogy with municipal law institutions of trust, tutelage and mandatum, the Mandate System did provide certain features of broad resemblance to those institutions.
 The resemblance to trust and tutelage lay in the vesting in the Mandatories of title and powers of administration, subject to conditions which involved obligations to utilize the powers for the benefit and progress of under-developed peoples.
-The resemblance to mandatum was supplied by the notion that the Mandatories would, in the exercise of these civilizing functions, act "as Mandatories on behalf of the League", and more specifically by the provision requiring them to report to the Council of the League relative to observance of their obligations in that regard.
+The resemblance to mandatum was supplied by the notion that the Mandatories would, in the exercise of these civilising functions, act "as Mandatories on behalf of the League", and more specifically by the provision requiring them to report to the Council of the League relative to observance of their obligations in that regard.